steventrinh123/CS151-ProjectH/README.md

 Our solution to this problem will be to create a game:

-The plan is to have a 2D game with a premise of going through 2 challenges Each challenge will be a different game mode: one will be a rhythm type of game, one will be a platformer.
+The plan is to have a 2D game with a premise of going through 2 challenges.
+Each challenge will be a different game mode: one will be a rhythm type of game, one will be a platformer.
 We have a player control a character, and they will traverse through these challenges, which will be the end of the game if the final challenge is complete.